consuldemocracy/consuldemocracy/docs/en/installation/local_installation.md

 bin/rake db:dev_seed
 ```

-9. Check everything is fine by running the test suite (beware it might take more than an hour):
+9. Check everything is fine by running the test suite

+Note: running the whole test suite on your machine might take more than an hour, so it's strongly recommended that you setup a Continuous Integration system in order to run them using parallel jobs every time you open or modify a pull request (if you use GitHub Actions or GitLab CI, this is already configured in `.github/workflows/tests.yml` and `.gitlab-ci.yml`) and only run tests related to your current task while developing on your machine.
+When you configure the application for the first time, it's recommended that you run at least one test in `spec/models/` and one test in `spec/system/` to check your machine is properly configured to run the tests.

 ```bash
 bin/rspec